 - Candidate Questionnaire– Each election cycle, Children’s Action Alliance sends a questionnaire to candidates for legislative office.
-For the 2016 primary, CAA sent the survey to active candidates for office, asking them to answer five brief questions on conditions for kids and gave them an opportunity to make comments.
+For the 2020 primary and general elections, we sent the survey to active candidates for office, asking them to answer questions on conditions for kids and gave them an opportunity to make comments.

 Citizens Clean Elections Commission